 7. Optimizing waste across all my locations takes too much of my time.

-Choose a waste services company that specializes in multi-location waste management.
-These vendors understand how small service adjustments made across each of your locations can add up to big savings for customers.
+Choose a waste services company that specializes in multi-location waste management and has just the right amount of staff to give your account the attention it deserves.
+These providers understand how small service adjustments made across each of your locations can add up to big savings for customers.

 8. For 50 locations, I have to deal with 50 waste invoices and dozens of haulers.